Key Considerations When Writing Content

 - Duplicate content pages.

-- Hide text from users that shows to search engines (such as putting text on a same-color background).
+- Hide text from users that show to search engines (such as putting text on a same-color background).

 - Try to deceive search engines in any way (known as “webspam”).